 The North Augusta Greeneway follows an abandoned right-of-way of the former Central of Georgia Railway (later the Central Rail Road and Banking Company of Georgia).
-With its recent extension the trail now meanders 12.5 miles through the riverfront community of North Augusta.
+The trail meanders 5.5 miles through the riverfront community of North Augusta.
 It climbs only 200 feet or so over its course from the River Golf Club on the Savannah River through residential neighborhoods and wooded alcoves to its new northern terminus at Bergen Road, just north of I-20.
 Despite the dense suburban setting, a careful trail design engenders a surprisingly natural environment.

 Buffering much of the route is a 100-foot-wide, wooded right-of-way that provides habitat for native birds, deer and other wildlife.
 Trees hide more developed sections of the trail, while new bridges and culvert tunnels whisk users beneath and over busy road crossings.
 There is a traffic-light-controlled crossing at busy Pisgah Road.
 There are also shops along Pisgah Road.
 Such conscientious environmental planning has earned the Greeneway federal designation as a National Recreation Trail.

 Residents use the Greeneway as a travel corridor between surrounding neighborhoods.
 If you're just visiting, the trail offers a great way to explore the area.
 Even in the heat of summer, the tree canopy provides significant shade for most of the length.
 Hop on and mingle with locals out for a ride or a stroll.
 Roll into Hammond Hill skate park, south of the trail on Cypress Drive in Riverview Park and watch as skateboarders hone their skills.
 If you're interested in more relaxing pursuits, head to the fishing pier on the Savannah, a short walk from the Riverview trailhead.